How to Use Calcium Hypochlorite for Water Purification

 A huge issue associated with chlorinating is the “chlorine demand” of the water being treated.
 If one water source has more contamination than another, it will take more chlorine to make it safe.
 Could be two or three times more.
 Many emergency sites recommend having some test equipment to verify chlorine residuals.
 A pool test kit or test strips will work just fine.

 Pool test kits are inexpensive and can be purchased just about anywhere pool chemicals are sold.
-I recommend that everyone who owns calcium hypochlorite and is planning to use that as a way to purify water have at least one pool test kit on hand.
-That will be the best way we amateurs can determine that the chlorine level of our purified water is safe to drink.
+I recommend that everyone who owns calcium hypochlorite and is planning to use it to purify water have at least one pool test kit on hand.
+That will be the best way we amateurs can determine whether the chlorine level of our purified water is safe to drink.

-As Alan states, using store-bought bleach is easier (8 drops per 1 gallon of water for purification purposes), but bleach has a shelf life.
-It begins to lose its effectiveness after several months, thus the popularity of calcium hypochlorite in survival circles.
+Alan states that using store-bought bleach is easier (8 drops per 1 gallon of water for purification purposes), but bleach has a shelf life.
+It begins to lose effectiveness after several months, thus the popularity of calcium hypochlorite in survival circles.

 I’ve tried to get in touch with Alan and haven’t heard back.
 I’ll check with the City of Mesa to see if he still works there.